Testing the Presence of Implicit Hiring Quotas with Application to German Universities: Conclusion and Discussion

 \section{Conclusion and Discussion}

 This paper introduced a tool to detect an under-researched form of hiring bias: implicit quotas.
-I derive a test under the Null of random hiring that requires no information about individual hires under some assumptions.
-I derive the asymptotic distribution of this test statistic and, as an alternative, propose a parametric bootstrap procedure that samples from the exact distribution.
+I derive a test under the null of gender-blind hiring that requires no additional information about individual hires under some assumptions.
+I derive the asymptotic distribution of this test statistic and, as an alternative, propose a numerical approximation of the exact distribution which is known, but infeasible to calculate in most cases.
 This test can be used to analyze a variety of other hiring settings.

-Analyzing employment patterns of female professors across departments and disciplines allows me to show that there exists a one- to two-women quota on the department level, which traditional explanations cannot explain for the underrepresentation of women among academics at the professor level.
-I also show that this type of implicit quota can potentially explain part of the gap in the female professor share among disciplines.
+Analyzing employment patterns of female professors across departments and disciplines allows me to show that there exists a one- to two-women quota on the department level.
+This type of discrimination or hiring bias cannot be explained with traditional explanations for discrimination, for example either pure statistical or taste-based discrimination.\footnote{\cite{bayer2016diversity} categorize research findings in economics into supply-side factors (i.e. hostile work environments, (\cite{wu2018gendered}) and demands side factors (such as a lower probability to get published or accepted at conferences (conditional on paper quality and a range of controls) (\cite{card2020referees}, \cite{hospido2019gender}, higher discounting of women's contributions when working with male co-authors (\cite{sarsons2017recognition}, more ``unfair'' questions during seminars (\cite{dupas2020gender} or lower teaching evaluations (\cite{boring2017gender}, \cite{mengel2019gender}).
+Neither of these is a sufficient explanation for the presence of implicit quotas. } I also show that this type of implicit quota can potentially explain part of the gap in the female professor share among disciplines.
 The fact that I can distinguish between the implicit quota being centered around the mean (i.e., around the relative share of female professors in a discipline, which is not the case) and a specific discrete number poses exciting questions that I have not seen addressed before, namely how humans perceive structures that have the ``correct level'' of diversity.